Yu-Gi-Oh! Sevens: Trading Card Game

-In the year that Yu-Gi-Oh!
+The year that Yu-Gi-Oh!
 Sevens premiered, the Yu-Gi-Oh!
 Trading Card Game announced an update to the Master Rules, unofficially called "Master Rule 5".
-Effective April 1, 2020 in Japan and November 24, 2021 in North America, it is now possible again to Fusion, Synchro, or Xyz Summon directly to the Main Monster Zones without a required Link Arrow pointing to it.
+Effective April 1, 2020 in Japan and November 24, 2021, in North America, it is now possible to Fusion, Synchro, or Xyz Summon directly to the Main Monster Zones without a required Link Arrow pointing to it.
 Pendulum and Link Monsters, however, retain their previous rules.
-Furthermore, several alterations to card rulings were made to the OCG, exclusively.
+Furthermore, several alterations to card rulings were made exclusively to the OCG.

 Rush Duels

 No new card mechanics were introduced into the main card game.
 Instead, a new format separate from the main game was introduced exclusively for the Japanese and Korean market named Rush Duels.
 Normal Summoning is unlimited, though Tribute Summon rules for Level 5 or higher monsters still apply.
 All card effects are "soft" once per turn, meaning a card's effect can be used once per copy.
 If a player can summon or use another copy of the same card, they may use its effect again.
 Card effects are now sectioned into "Requirement" and "Effect" boxes for easier reading.
 Players can only use cards designed for Rush Duels, which have a special frame and a "RUSH DUEL" tag at the bottom of the card.
 Rush Duels also uses its own exclusive card pool with many cards not found in the main game.
 Certain imported cards from the main game are known as "Legend Cards".
 Each player is allowed up to three Legend Cards in their deck, one of each type of card (monster, spell, trap).

 Although the physical card game for Rush Duels is exclusive to the Asian markets, the format had been made available worldwide on digital formats through the Western release for the game Yu-Gi-Oh!
 Rush Duel: Dawn of the Battle Royale!!.
 The format was also added to the global release of Yu-Gi-Oh!
 Duel Links starting in September 2023.